MicrosoftDocs/customer-voice/cv-docs/trial-faq.md

 ### Can I convert the trial to a paid license?

-Yes, you can purchase licenses through direct, credit card purchase at admin.microsoft.com.
+Yes, you can purchase licenses through direct, credit card purchase at [Microsoft 365 admin center](https://admin.microsoft.com).
 Or, you can work with sales to establish a volume licensing or enterprise agreement.
 Visit our [Pricing page](https://dynamics.microsoft.com/pricing/) for more information on pricing and purchasing.

 ## Dynamics 365 Customer Voice - specific questions